FDio/hicn/docs/source/control.md

-# Control Plane Support
+# Control plane support

 Control plane functionalities are provides via SDN controllers or via standard IP routing protocols.
 SDN support is provided by using the NETCONF/YANG protocol for network management, control and telemetry.

-Routing is supported via synchronization of the IP FIB and the IP RIB as implemented by one of the routng protocols in FRR.
+Routing is supported via synchronization of the IP FIB and the IP RIB as implemented by one of the routing protocols in FRR.
 Without loss of generality we have reported below one example of IGP routing via OSPF for IPv6.

 The VPP IP FIB can be controlled and updated by one FRR routing protocol which is used for routing over locators and also over hICN name prefixes.